mohammadtawfik/aerolearn_ai/docs/architecture/health_monitoring_protocol.md

 Please see `/app/core/monitoring/metrics.py` for the full implementation and `/tests/unit/core/monitoring/test_service_health_dashboard.py` for the reference implementation and protocol coverage.

+**UPDATE Day24:** IntegrationMonitor and IntegrationPointRegistry APIs have been updated and fully test-verified.
+Every API, signature, and logic note above matches canonical test expectations as implemented in:
+- `/tests/unit/core/monitoring/test_integration_monitor.py`
+- `/tests/unit/core/monitoring/test_integration_point_registry.py`

-**This documentation reflects the canonical reference as implemented and tested in Day 23 sessions.
+**This documentation reflects the canonical reference as implemented and tested in Day 24 sessions.
 For any future changes, update both the test suite and this protocol document together, in accordance with strict TDD and protocol-driven practices.**